What’s new on Netflix and HBO Go this April 2022

 This award-winning American television sketch comedy show is notable for its numerous firsts including the first all-black women writer’s room, and the first black woman sketch director.
 We’re ready to crack up with season three of this groundbreaking HBO Original comedy series.

 Love courtroom dramas?
 We believe you’ll be thrilled for this upcoming British limited series that truly embraces the crime genre.
-It is based on a book.
+The mini TV series is based on a book, and dives deep into Britain’s elite through personal and political scandal, where justice and privilege both have equal impact on the truth.

 6 /10